 When you’re afraid, you tend to stay in one place.
 What if you make a mistake?
 What if you fail?
 You start to believe you can’t progress at all, that you’re incapable of it – the fear holds you back.
 One of the most powerful tips to overcome fear and anxiety is to adopt a growth mindset.
 It’s not about achieving your goals and being perfect every step of the way.
 No one is ever perfect all the time, so stop striving for that.
 It’s about getting comfortable with what you don’t know and continuing anyway – this is the foundation of a growth mindset.

 As Tony says, “No matter how many mistakes you make or how slow your progress, you’re still way ahead of everyone who isn’t trying.”
 As you work to overcome fear, you will realize that there will be lots of trials and tribulations along the way.
 As soon as you’ve accepted that the path to success includes growth and change, you’ll be one step closer to attaining your goals.

 Everyone experiences hardships in life.
 It doesn’t matter whether your setbacks are personal or professional – what matters are the lessons you take from those experiences and how you apply them to your future.
-Instead of letting pain and fear dictate your decisions, actively choose to learn from those painful moments to be in control of your own life.
+Instead of letting a fear of uncertainty due to your past experiences dictate your decisions, actively choose to learn from those painful moments to be in control of your own life.